Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Simulations and Results

 Disturbance of the circular trajectories can be seen in Figure \ref{fig:spin1_trajectories}b.
-As a result of the nonzero measurement coupling constant the system can now pass near the $|0\rangle$ eigenstate of $S_{z}$, located at the origin.
-As the measurement coupling constant is increased further in Figure \ref{fig:spin1_trajectories}c-d, a figure-of-eight pathway forms and the system dwells more often at the $|0\rangle$ eigenstate until, in Figure \ref{fig:spin1_trajectories}e-f, visits to this state always occur in between visits to the $\vert\!-\!1\rangle$ and $\vert1\rangle$ eigenstates.
+As a result of the non-zero measurement strength the system can now pass near the $|0\rangle$ eigenstate of $S_{z}$, located at the origin.
+As the $\alpha$ is increased further in Figure \ref{fig:spin1_trajectories}c-d, a figure-of-eight pathway forms and the system dwells more often at the $|0\rangle$ eigenstate until, in Figure \ref{fig:spin1_trajectories}e-f, visits to this state always occur in between visits to the $\vert\!-\!1\rangle$ and $\vert1\rangle$ eigenstates.

 Note that the spin 1 system is not moving at a constant speed around these figure-of-eight pathways.
 Instead, the system makes rapid jumps between the eigenstates, typically in a counter-clockwise direction, separating periods of dwell in the vicinity of the eigenstates.
 Movies of examples of the spin 1 \citep{moviespin1} and spin 3/2 \citep{moviespin32} system dynamics are available.
 The behaviour is illustrated in plots of the relative probability of occupation of patches of the phase space by the system, shown in Figure \ref{fig:histograms_spin_1}.
 The behaviour is similar to that of the spin 1/2 system: a greater tendency to localise near the eigenstates as $\alpha$ is increased, while the pull of the Hamiltonian produces a counterclockwise displacement.